viterbox/backend-test-2/README.md

 ### Functionality

-1 - Write an HTTP endpoint for users to be able to create/read/edite/delete a feedback for a order.
+1 - Write an HTTP endpoint for users to be able to create/read/edit/delete a feedback for an order.

 2 - Write an HTTP endpoint to get the **last** 20 feedbacks left by users and allow filtering by rating.